dcypherthis/wdio-boilerplate/readme.md

 You can alternatively execute tests by running `node_modules/.bin/wdio <configfile>` from the project base directory.
 If you would like to specify a different configuration file, just run `wdio <path/to/config/file>` or add it to the Gruntfile.

 WebdriverIO's command line utility can walk you through the configuration process by running `node_module/.bn/wdio config`.
 This will ask question step by step to help you generate your new configurations.

-***Note to docker users:*** You will need to edit your ***.conf.js file(s) and add the docker host IP and and port for the test runner to communicate with docker.
-Default variables *(Host & Port)* **MUST** be at the top of the configuration file to override the default config, as the the config file executes synchronously.

 #### Config Files